This lemon poke cake is made with a moist and tender lemon cake, lemon condensed milk filling, and lemon mascarpone whipped cream.

 Preheat an oven to 180c (350f) and prepare a 9 by 13 inch pan with parchment paper.

-Into a big mixing bowl, add the soft butter, granulated sugar, kosher salt, vanilla extract, and lemon zest.
+Into a large mixing bowl, add the soft butter, granulated sugar, kosher salt, vanilla extract, and lemon zest.
 Mix with an electric hand mixer until creamy and smooth for about 3 minutes.

 Add the eggs, lemon juice, and sour cream, and mix until well combined.